-These two schedules allocate "as adjusted" allowable pooled costs per Schedule I to the individual related providers.
-Schedule I-5, should be used to detail the statistical information (inpatient days, accumulated costs, etc.) for each chain component that is used to allocate the allowable costs of the home office.
-If all expenses are not allocated on the same basis, expenses with a similar allocation basis should be grouped and entered in the space provided at the top of each column on Schedules I-4 and I-5.
-Each chain component from which revenue was obtained should be listed in Column 1 on both Schedules I-4 and I-5 as related or non-related (defined in CMS-15, Chapter 10), and their respective allocation statistics listed in Columns 2-5 of Schedules I-5.
+The schedule allocates "as adjusted" allowable pooled costs per Schedule I to the individual related providers.
+Additionally, the schedule allocates "as adjusted" capital and non-capital related interest expenses per Schedule I to the individual providers.

+Each chain component from which revenue was obtained should be listed in Column 1 on Schedule I-5 as related or non-related (defined in CMS-15, Chapter 10).
+The statistical information (inpatient days, accumulated costs, etc.) for each chain component should be detailed in the appropriate columns on Schedule I-5.
+If all expenses are not allocated on the same basis, expenses with a similar allocation basis should be grouped and entered in the space provided at the top of each column on Schedule I-5.
 These columnar amounts should be totaled, and a percentage of the total calculated for each component.